 Please note that I am an affiliate for some of the resources listed below.
 As an affiliate, I may earn a referral fee if you purchase these products based on my recommendations.
 I only recommend those services that I actually use in my own business.

-What equipment you should get to record your guided meditation, podcast or online course
+What equipment you should get to record your guided meditation, affirmation, podcast or online course

 If you’re looking to upgrade from your iphone headphones, I recommend starting with a mic that can plug directly into your computer’s USB port.
 While these mics don’t have the same broadcast quality as some of the higher end mics, the simplicity of plug-and-record is an advantage.
 These mics will be a great step up from the iPhone earbuds and you’ll notice a difference in sound quality.

 If you’re looking for a mic that offers professional level broadcast quality sound – then you might look at getting a higher end microphone like the Rode podcaster.
-If you want to test microphones in-person you can often check them out at a local big box music store (yes, they still exist!).
-Each microphone has its own signature sound — you may find you that one mic has a warmer tone or while another might have a “bigger” sound.
+If you want to test microphones in-person you may be able to test them out at a local big box music store (yes, they still exist!)
+Each microphone has its own signature sound – you may find you that one mic has a warmer tone or while another might have a “bigger” sound.

-Before you spend too much time and money on a mic, there are other things you’ll want to consider that contribute to the overall sound quality like the recording environment and audio production.
+While the microphone you use to record your audio meditation is important, there are other things you’ll want to consider that contribute to the overall sound quality like the recording environment and audio production.

 Where should you record your guided meditations?